joetannenbaum/alfred-php-workflow-site/pages/docs/data.md

 If you need to cache non-volatile data for your workflow, you can easily do so via the `data` method.

-This method reads and writes to a file called `data.json` in the Alfred-recommended path on the user's computer (`~/Library/Application Support/Alfred/Workflow Data/[bundle id]`).
+This method reads and writes to a file called `data.json` within the Alfred-recommended directory on the user's computer (`~/Library/Application Support/Alfred/Workflow Data/[bundle id]`).

 ```php
 $workflow->data()->writeJson([